SmartUnitedNetwork/TTT/README.md

 AUDIT SUMMARY
 THUNDER TREND TOKEN Audit Report done by Solidity Finance THUNDER TREND TOKEN is a new TRC-20 token on TRON.

-Link to Audit Report https://solidity.finance/audits/THUNDERTRENDTOKEN/ Link to Smart Contract https://tronscan.org/#/token20/TYJt6vAN3KtG7WtgqSQbNFei64DAtnBdbk/code
+Link to Audit Report https://solidity.finance/audits/THUNDERTRENDTOKEN/ <br>
+Link to Smart Contract https://tronscan.org/#/token20/TYJt6vAN3KtG7WtgqSQbNFei64DAtnBdbk/code

 For this audit, we reviewed the project team's TronThunderToken contract at TYJt6vAN3KtG7WtgqSQbNFei64DAtnBdbk on the TRON Mainnet.

-AUDIT FINDINGS
+AUDIT FINDINGS <br>
 Please ensure trust in the team prior to investing as they currently own 100% of the total supply.
 Date: April 3rd, 2022.
 CONTRACT OVERVIEW